itsimranmd/agentic-code-reviewer/README.md

 ## Part 4: live on a real pull request

 This now runs as a GitHub Action - it comments on real pull requests automatically.
-No server, nothing to host, GitHub just runs it.

 A few choices worth explaining, since they matter once something runs unattended on real code: